Self-portraits by women painters: Extreme ages

 According to James Hall, Omar Calabrese, Whitney Chadwick or Martine Lacas, the self-portrait has often been a genre of young painters.

 There are, however, notable exceptions.
-The longer life expectancy of women once the possible complications of childbirth have passed leads to the creation of female self-portraits at very advanced ages.
-While among men, Titian (78 years), Ingres (79 years), Claude Monet (77 years), Pierre Bonnard (78 years), Edvard Munch (80 years) and especially Picasso (90 years) are exceptions, among women there are many septuagenarians.
-The first being Sofonisba Anguissola, 78 years in 1610, author of about fifteen self-portraits over a period of sixty-five years, and several octogenarians; Helene Schjerfbeck made about forty self-portraits, half of them in the two years preceding her death at the age of 83.
-When Rosalba Carriera depicted herself at the age of 71 as the muse of Tragedy — with a mask that was more melancholic than tragic — her personal tragedy was a progressive loss of vision, which would be operated on unsuccessfully three years later, leading to complete blindness.
+The longer life expectancy of women once the possible complications of childbirth have passed lead to the creation of female self-portraits at very advanced ages.
+While among men, Titian (78 years), Ingres (79 years), Claude Monet (77 years), Pierre Bonnard (78 years), Edvard Munch (80 years) and especially Picasso (90 years) are exceptions, among women there are many septuagenarians, the first being Sofonisba Anguissola, 78 years in 1610, author of about fifteen self-portraits over a period of sixty-five years, and several octogenarians; Helene Schjerfbeck made about forty self-portraits, half of them in the two years preceding her death at the age of 83.
+When Rosalba Carriera depicted herself at the age of 71 as the muse of Tragedy – with a mask that was more melancholic than tragic – her personal tragedy was a progressive loss of vision, which would be operated on unsuccessfully three years later, leading to complete blindness.
 Among the painters at a very advanced age are Johanne Mathilde Dietrichson, aged 81 in 1918, Susan Macdowell Eakins, aged 84 in 1935, Mina Carlson-Bredberg, aged 81 in 1938, Vanessa Bell, aged 80 and 81 in 1959 and 1960; also in 1960, Charlotte Berend-Corinth, aged 80, and Émilie Charmy, aged 82; later, Lotte Laserstein aged 82 and 85, Marie Vorobieff aged 85 in 1977.
 After limiting her self-portraits to the body, Joan Semmel painted her face as an elderly woman in the series Heads in 2008.
 Adriana Pincherle painted herself in front of her easel aged 85, and, at 87, as a very elegant lady.
 Alice Neel, in 1980, painted a nude portrait of herself at the age of 80: "at least it shows a certain revolt against everything decent", she declared.
 Eve Drewelowe made her self-portrait entitled "Nonconformist" at the age of 85 (1984).
 Maria Lassnig, who painted herself nude on numerous occasions for over seventy years, produced her last self-portraits at the ages of 86 and 94, a year before her death in 2013 and/or in her mature years.